zbaumgarten/CSS-Tree-er/README.md

 ### Form Checkbox

-Add the classes `mb-3 form-check` to style the div that containst he input with type checkbox.
+Add the classes `mb-3 form-check` to style the div that contains the input with type checkbox.

-For the input with the type `checkbox` add a class `form-label`
+For the input with the type `checkbox` add a class `form-check-ionput`

+For the label add the class `form-label`

 ### Form Select/Options

-and the `form-label` class to the label beneath it.

 In the `select` element, add the class `form-select`

+### Checkbox 2 - Style as a Switch

 Add the classes `form-check form-switch` to the div that contains an input with type `checkbox`

 For the final input with type `checkbox` add the classes `form-check-input`